common-fate/terraform-provider-commonfate/docs/index.md

 To utilise the Common Fate Provider, you must have the following:

 - A valid Common Fate deployment
-- Exported valid AWS credentials to enable you to create Access Rules using the Terraform provider.
+- IAM Role or valid AWS credentials to enable you to create Access Rules using the Terraform provider.

 To create a permission set or role with the appropriate permissions, see the section on [Authorization and Configurtion](#authorization-and-configuration).
 To understand how to appropriately export credentials, see [Exporting Credentials](#exporting-credentials)

 ## Configuration